 The experience made Gill a lifelong movie lover.
 But despite moving to Los Angeles, he didn’t think about pursuing a career in film.
 He studied journalism at USC and got a job as a reporter.

 “I just didn’t love it,” Gill says.

-A chance opportunity landed him at Rogers and Cowan, a powerful LA publicity firm where Gill was tasked with marketing movies.
+A chance opportunity landed him at Rogers & Cowan, a powerful LA publicity firm where Gill was tasked with marketing movies.

 “It was pure accident,” he says.
 But it lit a fire of inspiration that would shape his professional trajectory.

 Gill set out to give himself the film education he didn’t get in college.
 He started with the American Film Institute’s list of the 100 greatest movies of all time.
 He asked his friends and colleagues to recommend obscure titles.
 He explored the filmography of each director whose work he was assigned to promote.

 Gill worked his way up in public relations, becoming an executive at Columbia Pictures, then Miramax, where he shaped campaigns for Pulp Fiction, Shakespeare in Love, The English Patient, Life Is Beautiful, and Frida.